Spanish banks reopen branches with staff gradually returning to work

 "The de-escalation at the HQ starts on May 18 but with employees having to sit 2 metres apart from each other, this allows us to reach a third of our regular workforce there."

-Caixabank, the country's third-largest lender, which kept open 90% of its network, expects by the end of May to have 75% of its staff working in branches compared to 50%.
+Caixabank, the country's third-largest lender, which has opened 95% of its network, expects by the end of May to have 75% of its staff working in branches compared to currently 60%.
 Working remotely will remain the preferred option at its HQ, it said.

 On Monday, Sabadell SABE.MC, the fifth biggest bank by assets, reopened 146 branches bringing the total to 1,441, with around 65% of the lender's staff working from home, it said.